meltyourface/blank/posts/Enochian/Foundations-in-Enochian-Magic-A-Practical-Guide/index.md

 Lesson 6: Foundational Enochian Rituals and Customization

-Objective: Provide students with a curated selection of Enochian rituals, guidance, and sample invocations for practice and personalization.
+**Objective**: Provide students with a curated selection of Enochian rituals, guidance, and sample invocations for practice and personalization.

 A. The Opening of the Watchtowers Ritual
    i.
 Background and purpose